What Should You Discuss at the Holiday Family Meeting?

 The specifics of what should and should not be discussed about your estate will depend on your family, your circumstances, and your overall level of comfort with how much knowledge they possess.
 You don’t necessarily have to violate your privacy, and there’s typically no need to reveal specific dollar amounts at this meeting.
 One big caveat – if there’s anything in your plan that might stir controversy, concealing it now serves to invite conflict later.
 Thus, a good basic rule of thumb is to share as much as is necessary to get everyone on the same page.

 Tips For a Successful Estate Planning Family Meeting

 When you hold your holiday family meeting, a bit of awkwardness is to be expected at first—after all, no one in your family (presumably) is likely eager to discuss what will happen when you die.
 Likewise, you need to be prepared to talk through some of the choices you’ve made that are likely to generate some pushback.
 However, the end of the meeting is often more comfortable than the beginning.
 The following guidance can help you get there.

 - Plan the meeting after the holiday, if possible.
-If you’re gathering the family at a holiday like Thanksgiving or Christmas, try to arrange the actual meeting to take place after the holiday itself, so a potentially uncomfortable conversation doesn’t spoil any planned festivities.
+If you’re gathering the family at a holiday or a special occasion like Valentine’s Day, try to arrange the actual meeting to take place after the holiday itself, so a potentially uncomfortable conversation doesn’t spoil any planned festivities.

-- Invite your financial advisor, estate planning attorney, and accountant to be in attendance.
+- Invite your financial advisor, estate planning attorney, an accountant to be in attendance.
 (More to this point momentarily.)